Materials-Consortia/OPTIMADE/optimade.rst

       - **Type**: list of integers
       - **Requirements/Conventions**: The value MUST be present when :property:`serialization_format` is set to :val:`"regular"`.
-        Otherwise it SHOULD NOT be present.
+        Otherwise, it SHOULD NOT be present.

     - **indexes**: If :property:`serialization_format` is set to :val:`"custom"`, this field holds the indexes to which the values in the value field belong.

       - **Type**: List of lists of integers
       - **Requirements/Conventions**: The value MUST be present when :property:`serialization_format` is set to "custom".
-        Otherwise it SHOULD NOT be present.
+        Otherwise, it SHOULD NOT be present.
 The order of the values must be the same as those in :property:`values`.

 - **Example**: